infn-bari-school/docker-tutorial/docs/compose/concepts.md

-Docker compose is a tool for defining and running multi-container Docker application.
+Docker compose is a tool for defining and running multi-container Docker applications.

-### Docker compose file 123
+### Docker compose file

-Docker uses a YAML format file to define the multi-container application, also known as "docker compose file".
+Docker uses a simple YAML file to describe multi-container application.

+This file is called a "docker-compose file"

 Following a simple example of a docker compose file: